National Gallery (Athens): Facts

-Approximately four million people have visited the National Gallery in the last fourteen years.
+Approximately four million people have visited the National Gallery in the last 14 years.
 Its exhibition activity is mainly supported by sponsorships that cover up to half of its budget.

-The National Gallery has opened the last years branches in Nafplion, Sparta and Corfu.
+The National Gallery has opened branches in Nafplion, Sparta and Corfu.

 Visitor information

 The gallery is situated on Vassilissis Sofias Avenue, opposite the Hilton Athens in Pangrati district.
 It can be reached with the Athens Metro at the Evangelismos station.
 It had been closed since March 2013 due to expansion works and reopened in March 2021.
 The National Glyptotheque is situated at the "Alsos Stratou" (Military Park) in Goudi, near Kanellopoulou Avenue and can be reached with the Athens Metro at the Katehaki station.